 - In LoRaWAN 1.0, the Join-accept message is encrypted with the AppKey.

-- In LoRaWAN 1.1, the Join-accept message is encrypted depending on the Join-request or Rejoin-request as shown in the table below.
+- In LoRaWAN 1.1, the Join-accept message is encrypted with different keys as shown in the table below.

 Data Messages #